Peel neighborhoods: Experiments

 With this context, consider the ``radial'' graphs\footnote{These are usually called \emph{(random) geometric graphs} in the literature.} obtained by connecting vertices within a given radius and the ``$k$NN'' graphs obtained by connected the $k$ nearest neighbors.
 Obviously, as the radius and/or $k$ increase, the efficiency will increase as well, but the efficiency per edge or per length may not.
 Meanwhile, the number of connected components is nonincreasing and ultimately decreases to one.

-Figures \ref{fig:neighborhood_graphs_sphere} and \ref{fig:neighborhood_graphs_torus} illustrate that the efficiencies per edge and per length are usually higher for peel neighborhoods than for radial or $k$-nearest neighborhoods, and that the number of connected components is usually lower for peel neighborhoods for most reasonable radii and for small $k$.
+Figure \ref{fig:neighborhood_graphs_sphere} (and a similar figure for the torus in Appendix \S \ref{sec:another51}) illustrates that the efficiencies per edge and per length are usually higher for peel neighborhoods than for radial or $k$-nearest neighborhoods, and that the number of connected components is usually lower for peel neighborhoods for most reasonable radii and for small $k$.
 Meanwhile, for larger $k$, efficiencies decrease and spurious connectivity emerges.
 Importantly, the peel neighborhoods require no hard parameter choice.
 As Figure \ref{fig:letters_peel_neighborhood_graph} illustrates above and Figure \ref{fig:peelNeighborhoodsAnnular} illustrates below, the thresholds only matter for a relatively few boundary-like points, so they are robust.